 Therefore, it’s always advised to file a Toledo Ohio police accident report after an accident.
 The unbiased view of a reporting police officer also provides solid evidence to support a case for negligence after suffering an injury and damages in a car accident.

-Bensinger Law never hesitates to fight insurance companies and bring your case to trial.
+Our Ohio auto accident law firm never hesitates to fight insurance companies and bring your case to trial.
 You should never attempt to litigate your own personal injury case after an accident.
 Let us go to work for you so you can focus on your recovery.
-Contact Bensinger Law today for a free case evaluation.